Mid-quantile regression for discrete responses: Discussion

 We developed an approach to conditional quantile estimation with discrete responses.
 We established the theoretical properties of our conditional mid-quantile estimator under general conditions and showed its good performance in a simulation study with data generated from different discrete response models.
 Our two-step estimator is easy to implement.
 When constraining the quantile index to a data-driven admissible range, the second-step estimating equation has a least-squares type, closed-form solution, which is computationally efficient.
-In real data analyses, conditional mid-quantiles provided results that reveal interesting aspects of important matters like terrorism and prescription drug use.